pnkraemer/probdiffeq/README.md

 ```commandline
 make benchmarks-run
 ```
-Be patient, it might take a while.
+Be patient; it might take a while.
 Afterwards, open Jupyter to look at the result or build the documentation via
 ```
 mkdocs serve